aitazazahsan01/roman-urdu-qlora-assistant/README.md

 - **The local CPU smoke test's honest scope**: `bitsandbytes`'s 4-bit path is CUDA-only, and there's no GPU on the dev machine this was built on.
-  `scripts/smoke_test.py` validates the data pipeline, chat-template
+  `scripts/smoke_test.py` validates the data pipeline, chat-template e.g. one asked for a klasiki ghazal produces "Kabhi na kahin kisi ne kaha" (roughly "never, no one ever said") repeated verbatim ~15 times; another ("Khushk mewa ke faide batain") just repeats the instruction itself back ~15 times.
+This is a classic small-dataset + greedy-decoding failure mode, not a data or masking bug: `do_sample=False` has no mechanism to break out of a loop once the model locks onto one, and 485 training rows over 3 epochs is enough to shift the model's *language/register* reliably but not enough to give it robust long-generation behavior at `max_new_tokens=256`.

+**Read on ROUGE-L**: the score improvement is real but partly an artifact of the same effect — getting the *language* right (Roman Urdu vs. English) recovers a lot of n-gram overlap with the reference regardless of the repetition problem, so the table above is honest but shouldn't be read as "the assistant reliably produces good long-form answers."
+It reliably produces *Roman-Urdu-register* answers; longer generations are where it breaks down.

+**Fixed in code after this run, not yet re-validated**: `generate_completion` now defaults to `repetition_penalty=1.2` and `no_repeat_ngram_size=3` — greedy decoding otherwise has no mechanism to break out of a loop once the model locks onto one.
+The numbers and transcripts above are from *before* this change (the run that motivated it); they were left as-is rather than silently reworded, since that's the actual evidence the fix is based on.
+The adapter itself (`results/`'s numbers, the trained weights) doesn't need